Recognize this little Prince? CBS Minnesota uncovers 1970 interview with the music icon at age 11.

 What he saw was a little Prince Rogers Nelson.
 "I immediately just went out to the newsroom and started showing people and saying, 'I'm not gonna tell you who I think this is, but who do you think this is?'
 And every single person [said] 'Prince,'" Liddy said.

-He appeared to be 10 years old and appeared to be none other than the famed musician who later became known just by his first name.
+He appeared to be about 10 years old and looked a lot like a young version of the famed musician who later became known just by his first name.
 But the reporter didn't ask the boy for his name on camera.
 "We did not get him saying 'I'm Prince Nelson,'" Liddy said.

-"They called him Skipper," she said.
+"They called him Skipper," she said, referring to Prince's childhood nickname.
 "I've written a big document sort of outlining his historic journey from Minneapolis' Northside to Paisley Park and the world."
 Zschomler's document is more than 100 pages long.

 While videos of Prince as pre-teen are hard to find, Zschomler said that doesn't mean they don't exist.
 When she watched the old WCCO video, she gasped.